Jcibernet/Jcibernet/README.md

 Hi there!
-My name es Juan and I'm python developer.
+My name es Juan and I'm a Software Engineer.
 This is some of my work, I hope you find it usefull!